nlplab/wordreprs.nlplab.org/index.md

 # Word Representations #

 This page contains data and code related the publication "Size (and Domain)
-Matters: Evaluating Semantic Word" by Stenetorp et al. (2012).
+Matters: Evaluating Semantic Word Representations for Biomedical Text" by Stenetorp et al. (2012).

 ## Data ##